 Key Features

-- Infrastructure is optimized for high-volume transactional sending, with dedicated IPs, deliverability alerts, and detailed event logging;
+- High-volume infrastructure: Transactional sending is designed for scale, with dedicated IP options, deliverability alerts, and detailed event logging.

 Limitations